casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_channel_1.png)

-You will now be able to monitor the ADC data using the logic analyser connected to E1 on the Red Pitaya - refer to 125-10 schematics [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).
+You will now be able to monitor the ADC data using the logic analyser connected to E1 on the Red Pitaya - refer to 125-10 schematics [Red Pitaya Docs: Github](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).

 ### Add DAC ###
 We will now add the DAC yellow block in order to interface with the DAC device on the Red Pitaya.